ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 # Deploy isolated workloads across multiple locations and zones
 {: #vpc-multi-region}

-IBM will be accepting a limited number of customers to participate in an Early Access program to VPC starting in early April, 2019 with expanded usage being opened in the following months.
-If your organization would like to gain access to IBM Virtual Private Cloud, please complete this [nomination form](https://{DomainName}/vpc){: new_window} and an IBM representative will be in contact with you regarding next steps.
-{: important}

 This tutorial walks you through the steps of setting up isolated workloads by provisioning VPCs in different IBM Cloud regions.
 Regions with subnets and virtual server instances (VSIs).
 These VSIs are created in multiple zones within a region to increase resiliency within a region and globally by configuring load balancers with back-end pools, front-end listeners and proper health checks.

 For global load balancer, you will provision an IBM Cloud Internet Services (CIS) service from the catalog and for managing the SSL certificate for all incoming HTTPS requests, {{site.data.keyword.cloudcerts_long_notm}} catalog service will be created and the certificate along with the private key will be imported.